It’s a term that is becoming more popular.

 It is an ingredient that is commonly used as a detergent and is found in many households and industrial products, such as floor cleaners and de-greasers for engines.

 Surprising then, that it is also used in many cosmetic preparations, including shampoo products, body washes, and toothpaste.

 Because it is very corrosive, SLS can strip the lipids from our skin; drying it out and breaking down the cellular membrane, allowing it to penetrate even further into our body.

-These compounds then enter the bloodstream, and build-up in the internal organs such as the heart, lungs and kidneys.
+These compounds then enter the bloodstream, and can over time, build-up in the internal organs such as the heart, lungs and kidneys.

 Alarmingly, according to a material data sheet written by the FDA, long-term exposure to SLS can damage our eyes, cause headaches, allergies and nausea.

 Clinical studies have found that SLS can actually mutate cell structure and DNA, in some cases causing cancer!

 Label regulations allow companies to say that SLES is derived from coconut, this unfortunately lets manufacturers, include the term natural in they’re labelling.

 Sodium laureth sulfate is a cheap readily available ingredient, which is why so many manufacturers love to get this ingredient into their product.

 The fact that it is allowed to be labelled as natural, is completely misleading to the customer.

 The manufacturing process that this ingredient has to go through involves a chemical reaction, where the end product – once a coconut-based structure – becomes part vegetable, part petroleum.